Does the idea of buying commercial property instead of renting your current business premises appeal to you?

 Overall, these plant and equipment items translate to additional depreciable value for the property investor.

-The ATO recognises Quantity Surveyors as one of only a few professions which possess the required construction costing skills to calculate the cost of items for the purposes of depreciation.
+The ATO recognises Quantity Surveyors as one of only a few professions that possess the required construction costing skills to calculate the cost of items for the purposes of depreciation.

 If the original costs of construction are unknown, have a qualified Quantity Surveyor, such as BMT Tax Depreciation help estimate the costs for you.